exercise guide for arthritis

 range of motion exercises

-• Ankle Circles: While seated, lift one leg at a time and rotate your ankle in a circular motion.
+• Ankle Circles: While seated, lift one leg and rotate your ankle in a circular motion.
+This keeps your ankles flexible and can be done anywhere—even while watching TV!

-• Neck Stretches: Slowly tilt your head forward, backward, and side to side to stretch the neck muscles.
+• Neck Stretches: Slowly tilt your head forward, backward, and side to side.
+This relieves tension in your neck and upper spine.

 wall push-ups, strengthening exercises

-• Leg Raises: While lying on your back, lift one leg at a time, keeping it straight.
+• Leg Raises: Lie flat on your back.
+Lift one leg at a time, keeping it straight, then slowly lower it back down.
 Repeat on the other side.
+This strengthens your quadriceps, which support the knee joints.

 Low-Impact Aerobic Exercises